PhyloSketch App User Manual

 - Layout Labels - Resets the layout of node labels for better readability.

-- Layout Rectangular Cladogram - Layout phylogeny as a rectangular cladogram
+- Rectangular Layout - use a rectangular layout.

-- Layout Rectangular Phylogram - Layout phylogeny as a rectangular phylogram
+- To-Scale Phylogram - layout as a phylogram.

-- Layout Circular Cladogram - Layout phylogeny as a circular cladogram
+- Late-Branching Cladogram - layout as a late-branching cladogram.

 9.4 View Menu